Finding a Trucking Company at Fault for an Accident

 Written by Greg on May 26, 2017

 There are two basic ownership structures when it comes to commercial trucks operating on Texas roadways.
 First, there are owner-operator rigs.
-In an owner-operator scenario, a commercial truck is both owned and driven by the same person.
+In an owner-operator scenario, a commercial vehicle is both owned and driven by the same person.

 The second type of ownership structure is one in which the rig is owners by a trucking company.
 The trucking company hires a driver to operate the 18-wheeler.